kanidm/kanidm/designs/resource_limits.rst

 must be limited.

 * Limit the number of entries that can be dirtied in an operation
-* Limit the maximum number of multivalue attributes on an entrie to prevent the entry growing over-size
+* Limit the maximum number of multivalue attributes on an entry to prevent the entry growing over-size
 * Entry maximum size limits
-* Limit the amount of churn in an entry to prevent changelog growth
+* Limit the amount of churn in an entry to prevent excessive changelog growth

 Stack Limits
 ============

-As some operations are recursive, the stack depth becomes a concern as when exceeded, the system can crash or panic.
+As some operations are recursive, the stack depth becomes a concern because when the stack depth is exceeded, the system can crash or panic.
 The major recursive structure is filters and how we process queries.

 To prevent stack exhaustion: